ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-lock-assertion-receipt-section}
-The purpose of this message is for the server (receiver gateway) to indicate acceptance of the claim(s) in the lock-assertion message delivered by the client (sender gateway) in the previous message.
+The purpose of this message is for the server (receiver gateway) to indicate acceptance of the claim in the lock-assertion message delivered by the client (sender gateway) in the previous message.

 This message is sent from the server to the Assertion Receipt Endpoint